The Snapper (film): Production

 The surname of the Rabbitte family in the book had to be changed to Curley as 20th Century Fox owns the rights to the Rabbitte name from The Commitments (1991), which featured the same characters.
 The film was shot in many familiar locations around Dublin including Raheny, Kilbarrack, Ballybough, Dún Laoghaire & The Old Shieling Hotel.

 Theatrical release

 The film opened theatrically in the United Kingdom and Ireland on 6 August 1993 on 28 screens.
-It was released by Electric Pictures in the UK and Buena Vista in Ireland.
+It was released by Electric Pictures in the UK and Ireland and Buena Vista in the US & Canada.

 Reception

 The film grossed £74,754 in its opening weekend in the United Kingdom and Ireland (including £34,043 from 10 screens in Ireland) and went on to gross £474,206 in the UK.
 In the United States and Canada, the film grossed $3.3 million.